 In some coniferous areas, mainly in dense Douglas fir and mixed hardwood forests, reducing the fuel load may require thinning of smaller, mid-canopy trees where densities are high.
-In these cases, the trees will be felled and their branches removed for chipping, hauling, or pile burning.
+The trees will be felled and their branches removed for chipping, hauling, or pile burning.
 The trunks, if small enough, will be chipped, hauled, or pile burned as well.
-If trunks cannot be chipped or hauled, they may be left standing and pruned for wildlife habitat or left on the ground.
+If trunks cannot be chipped or hauled, they may be left standing and pruned for wildlife habitat or cut trunks would be left on the ground.
 The number of trees to be removed will depend upon the particular location and site characteristics.